 Throughout all of her work and volunteering, Moran believes in truly intersectional, authentic storytelling and meaningful activism.
-Currently, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working for RYOT studio in NYC as a producer/editor in their branded content team, creating authentic storytelling via branded content for publishers like Yahoo and In The Know.
+Currently, Moran is a freelance producer, director, editor, writer, and career coach under her company k.mo.productions, as well as currently working full-time for RYOT studio in NYC as a producer/editor in their branded content team, creating authentic storytelling via branded content for publishers like Yahoo and In The Know.
 She is also in development for a new pilot, feature film, and novel.

-Kate spends what spare time she has volunteering, painting, cooking, and feeding her addiction to cooking Korean food, watching adult dark comedy animation, and trying to keep her plants alive.
+Moran spends what spare time she has volunteering, painting, cooking, and feeding her addiction to cooking Korean food, watching adult dark comedy animation, and trying to keep her plants alive.